garrandall/popular-music-data/tracks/what-a-beautiful-day-chris-cagle.md

 What a wonderful emotion
 Yeah what a life
 Counting my blessings and knowing
-Ooh we had our ups and downs all along the way
+Oh we had our ups and downs all along the way
 She had a chance to leave but chose to stay
 What a beautiful day
 What a beautiful day